 Several months ago, the wind turbine was shut down as a precaution against any potential problems.
 The materials that were used initially in the construction of the turbine are now in need of replacement.
-The City is currently in the bid process for replacement work.
+The City is currently repairing the turbine.

 North St. Paul is one of 11 Minnesota cities to have a wind turbine to create clean, renewable electricity under the Hometown Wind Power program.
 Hometown Wind Power turbines contribute to MMPA’s requirement under Minnesota law to achieve a goal of 25% of its power used to be from renewable resources by 2025.

 Hometown Wind Power is an initiative of the Minnesota Municipal Power Agency (MMPA) with member utilities in Anoka, Arlington, Brownton, Buffalo, Chaska, East Grand Forks, Le Sueur, North St. Paul, Olivia, Shakopee, and Winthrop.
 The program was designed by Avant Energy, also the designer of MMPA’s Faribault Energy Park electric generation facility that celebrated its grand opening in 2007.